 “The School Board recognizes that a students’ readiness to learn is related to his/her physical and psychological well being.
 The District is committed to creating healthy school environments that allow students to take full advantage of the educational programs offered at Portland Public Schools.”

 - Portland Public Schools Local Wellness Policy

-The Portland Board of Public Education has passed new and revised policies to support physical activity and nutrition in our schools.
+The Portland Board of Public Education has passed policies to support physical activity and nutrition in our schools.
 The following policies have been approved: